 Amazon Transcribe may store and use voice inputs processed by the service solely to provide and maintain the service and to improve and develop the quality of Amazon Transcribe and other Amazon machine-learning/artificial-intelligence technologies.
 Use of your content is important for continuous improvement of your Amazon Transcribe customer experience, including the development and training of related technologies.
 We do not use any personally identifiable information that may be contained in your content to target products, services, or marketing to you or your end users.
 Your trust, privacy, and the security of your content are our highest priority, and we implement appropriate and sophisticated technical and physical controls, including encryption at rest and in transit, designed to prevent unauthorized access to, or disclosure of, your content and ensure that our use complies with our commitments to you.
 Please see https://aws.amazon.com/compliance/data-privacy-faq/ for more information.
 You may opt out of having your content used to improve and develop the quality of Amazon Transcribe and other Amazon machine-learning/artificial-intelligence technologies by using an AWS Organizations opt-out policy.
 For information about how to opt out, see Managing AI services opt-out policy.

-Q. Can I delete data and artifacts associated with transcription jobs stored by Amazon Transcribe?
+Q: Can I delete data and artifacts associated with transcription jobs stored by Amazon Transcribe?

 Q: Who has access to my content that is processed and stored by Amazon Transcribe?